soumyasd/jettycamelwebsocketredis/README.md

        1.  change localhost to the IP of the Redis server
        2.  change mychannel to name of the redischannel

+In src/main/webapp/index.html change localhost to the IP of the machine where Jetty is running

 To complile
 ===================